EBEN TISDALE PUBLIC POLICY FELLOWSHIP

 June 6 – July 31, 2015

 Does the Fellowship arrange for housing?

-Yes, as participants in the Institute on Business and Government Affairs, Fellows will be housed in the Ivory Tower dormitory on George Washington University’s downtown campus.
+Yes, as participants in the Institute on Business and Government Affairs, Fellows will be housed in the Potomac Hall dormitory on George Washington University’s downtown campus.

 For more detail on the admissions process, please visit our application page.